wisabd/PracticalStatistics-PhysicsAstro/README.md

 | `fluxes (ugriz)`         | Observed flux values in **five photometric bands** (u, g, r, i, z) |
 | `magnitudes (ugriz)`     | Corresponding magnitudes in the **same five bands** |

-- Bayesian parameter estimation to measure the strength and width of a spectral line.
-Wavelength is on the x-axis(Represents the position in the spectrum, typically in angstroms (Å) or nanometers (nm)).
-Flux is on the y-axis(The observed intensity of light at each wavelength).
-Sigma is used as the error bars for the flux (The standard deviation (uncertainty) of the flux measurement at each wavelength).
+- For Bayesian parameter estimation to measure the strength and width of a spectral line task, the data is in  tut_03_data.csv.
+There are three columns: wavelength, flux and sigma.
+Sigma is the known standard deviation of the flux in each pixel.
+Spectrum has been plotted using matplotlib.pyplot.errorbar()
 <p align="left>
   <img width="227" alt="image" src="https://github.com/user-attachments/assets/cc8d8ea8-1a05-4d90-8bf6-b9d2c112af69" />
 </p>